sagar-cybersec/Phishing-Simulation-PowerShell-Detection/readme.md

 ### 1. Phishing Email

 - Phishing email was sent using GoPhish tool in Kali Linux.
 I created a landing page, email template, added users, and created a campaign to launch a phishing simulation.
-- Python server is running on Kali machine mimicing attackers device and malicious file is being stored in the same device to deliver payload.
+- Python HTTP server was hosted on Kali machine mimicing attackers device and malicious file is being stored in the same device to deliver payload.

 ---